SC0x1/XFontSys/README.md

 ![alt text](https://dl.dropbox.com/u/45284518/ShamanCode/TextRederSystem/scrHelloWorld.png "Rendering text result")

-For any text you can get it bounding box (BBox).
+For any text you can get its bounding box (BBox).

 ```c++
 // for example, load any text from a file